rwypior/pythoncpp/README.md

 ```
 py.setPath(pythonhome);
 ```

+## InstallPython()
+InstallPython is CMake function provided by this library which allows users to easily copy system's Python installation to your project.
+If the function is called without any parameters, Python will be installed to your project's binary directory to `dist/lib/PythonXX` directory.
+Following configuration options are supported:

+### DRYRUN
+Will cause the script to not perform any actions, only print the operations.
+Example: `InstallPython(DRYRUN ...)`.

+### VERSION /[version/]
+Specifies Python version to find.
+The argument will be directly passed to `find_package(PYTHON ...)`.
+Example: `InstallPython(VERSION 3.9.1 ...)`.

+### SCRIPTPATH /[path/]
+Overrides the location of `installpython.py` script which is used internally by this function.

+### PACKAGEDIR /[path/]
+Specifies directory where Python packages will be installed.
+By default, the path will be in `site-packages` directory in Python installation directory.

+### INSTALLDIR /[path/]
+Specifies directory where Python shared libraries will be installed.
+By default, the path will be in project's binary directory.

+### LIBDIR /[path/]
+Specifies directory where Python's built-in modules will be installed.
+By default, the path will be in `dist/lib` directory in Python's installation directory. `PythonXX` directory will be added to the path, where XX is Python's version.

+### TMP /[path/]
+Specifies path to where store temporary Python wheel files, used for installing Python packages.

+### HEADER /[path/]
+Specifies path where to generate C++ header file with relative paths to Python's directories.
+This file may be used for `Initializer::setHome` and `Python::setPath/appendPath` functions to quickly set up the environment.
+If not specifies - the file will not be generated.

+### PACKAGES /[packages/]
+A list of Python packages to install.
+Example - `InstallPython(PACKAGES "pyglm==2.8.0" "another-package")`

+All of the above are optional.

 ## Examples
 Example provide a great way to learn new things.
 That's why few examples are provided at [this location](PythonCppExample).